manashpratim/3D-Reconstructions/README.md

 • ResDepth is inspired from DenseDepth (https://github.com/ialhashim/DenseDepth) and MonoDepthV2 (https://github.com/nianticlabs/monodepth2).

-• Detailed report of the project is in ResDepthReport.pdf, code is in ResDepth_Manash.ipynb and a video of the results of the model is in project video.mp4.
+• Detailed report of the project is in ResDepthReport.pdf, code is in ResDepth_Manash.ipynb and a video of the results of the model is available at https://github.com/manashpratim/3D-Reconstructions/blob/master/project%20video.mp4.

 • This is a group project.
 Here I have listed my contributions only.